TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Configuration/AfterFlexFormDataStructureParsedEvent.rst

     *   :ref:`AfterFlexFormDataStructureIdentifierInitializedEvent`
     *   :ref:`BeforeFlexFormDataStructureIdentifierInitializedEvent`
     *   :ref:`BeforeFlexFormDataStructureParsedEvent`
-    *   :ref:`combined example <AfterFlexFormDataStructureIdentifierInitializedEvent-Example>`

 Example
 =======

-..  include:: /_includes/EventsContributeNote.rst.txt
+Have a look at the :ref:`combined example <AfterFlexFormDataStructureIdentifierInitializedEvent-Example>`.

 API
 ===